AdobeDocs/campaign-standard.de-DE/help/designing/using/designing-content-in-adobe-campaign.md

 ![](assets/email_designer_home_page.png)

-Im Tab **[!UICONTROL Eigenschaften]** können Sie die Details der E-Mail bearbeiten, wie z.
-B. den Titel, die E-Mail-Adresse und den Namen des Absenders sowie den Betreff der E-Mail.
+The **[!UICONTROL Properties]** tab enables you to edit the email details such as the label, the sender&#39;s address and name, or the email subject.
 Auf diesen Tab können Sie auch durch Auswahl des E-Mail-Titels am oberen Bildschirmrand zugreifen.

 ![](assets/email_designer_home_properties.png)

-Im Tab **[!UICONTROL Vorlagen]** können Sie aus nativen HTML-Inhalten oder Ihren bereits erstellten Vorlagen auswählen, was die Erstellung der E-Mail beschleunigt.
+The **[!UICONTROL Templates]** tab enables you to choose from the out-of-the-box HTML contents or the templates that you already created to quickly start designing your email.
 Siehe auch [Inhaltsvorlagen](../../designing/using/using-reusable-content.md#content-templates).

 ![](assets/email_designer_home_templates.png)

-Im Tab **[!UICONTROL Lernen &amp; Unterstützung]** können Sie auf entsprechende Handbücher und Tutorials zugreifen.
+The **[!UICONTROL Learn & support]** tab gives you easy access to the related documentation and tutorials.

 ![](assets/email_designer_home_support.png)

 Wenn Sie keine Vorlage auswählen, können Sie über die Startseite von Email Designer auch wählen, wie Sie Ihren Inhalt erstellen möchten:

-* Wählen Sie die Schaltfläche **[!UICONTROL Erstellen]**, um einen ganz neuen Inhalt zu erstellen.
+* Click the **[!UICONTROL Create]** button to start a new content from scratch.
 Siehe auch [Neuen E-Mail-Inhalt gestalten](../../designing/using/designing-from-scratch.md#designing-an-email-content-from-scratch).
-* Wählen Sie die Schaltfläche **[!UICONTROL Hochladen]** aus, um eine Datei von Ihrem Computer zu laden.
+* Click the **[!UICONTROL Upload]** button to upload a file from your computer.
 Siehe auch [Inhalt aus einer Datei importieren](../../designing/using/using-existing-content.md#importing-content-from-a-file).
-* Wählen Sie die Schaltfläche **[!UICONTROL Import von URL]**, um vorhandenen Inhalt von einer URL abzurufen.
+* Click the **[!UICONTROL Import from URL]** button to retrieve existing content form a URL.
 Siehe auch [Inhalt aus einer URL importieren](../../designing/using/using-existing-content.md#importing-content-from-a-url).

 ## Terminologie {#terminology}